-Kidney failure occurs when the kidneys can't function at a level that supports life.
-It usually happens when kidney function is less than 10% of normal levels for a child's age and weight.
+Kidney failure occurs when the kidneys cannot function at a level that supports life.
+It usually happens when kidney function is less than 10% of normal.

-Kidney failure can either be ongoing (chronic) or sudden (acute).
-Acute kidney failure may be caused by an injury or poisoning.
+Kidney failure can be sudden (acute) or ongoing (chronic).
+Acute kidney failure can be caused by an injury or poisoning.
 Chronic disease usually develops slowly.

 - Kidney and bladder defects that a child is born with (congenital)

 - Hereditary diseases such as congenital nephrotic syndrome, polycystic kidney disease and cystinosis

 - Reflux and infections

 - Glomerulonephritis, which attacks the structures in the kidneys that filter blood

 - Nephrosis, which occurs when large amounts of protein leak into the urine, leaving low levels in the blood

 - Allergic reaction to a drug